jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzbilling/index.md

 You can manage your Bluemix account by viewing [billing and usage](https://www.ng.bluemix.net/docs/#acctmgmt/index-gentopic1.html#bil_usage) information and determine costs by visiting the [Bluemix Pricing page](https://bluemix.net/#/pricing).

-The Delivery Pipeline Add-on and the Track & Plan Add-on use metered pricing, where you pay based on consumption but they also include free monthly allotments.
+The Delivery Pipeline service and the Track & Plan service use metered pricing, where you pay based on consumption but they also include free monthly allowance.
 You can find more information about pricing from the DevOps section of the [Bluemix Pricing page](https://bluemix.net/#/pricing).

 To help you monitor monthly usage, see the cost estimator on the [Bluemix Pricing page](https://bluemix.net/#/pricing).